Authors

 In addition to image blocks, many other Rise 360 blocks also support adding images.
 Depending on the lesson or block type you’re using, click the camera icon or the Add Images button.
 Sometimes it’s found in the main window; other times it’s accessible in the sidebar via the content menu.

-Upload images from your computer or search photos and illustrations from 14+ million assets in Content Library 360.
+Generate images with AI Assistant, upload images from your computer, or search photos and illustrations from 14+ million assets in Content Library 360.

-After adding an image, click Edit to remove it, replace it, or add alternative text for screen readers.
+After adding an image, use the action toolbar to remove or replace it, crop the image, or add alternative text for screen readers.

 Create Images from Scratch with AI Assistant